 4 Reasons Why Personal Finance Should Be Taught To Students

 Personal finance is pivotal in the development of a positive relationship with money.
 Here are a few reasons why Aussie students should be taught personal finance at school.

 Money can be the source of a lot of stress for adults.
 Rarely do we go through life without feeling some financial pain?
 In other words, everyone is bound to deal with a hurdle eventually – especially when it comes to debt.
 It’s almost unavoidable – between credit cards, mortgages, and so on.

 Yet, when we don’t understand the full consequences of our money management, we can get stuck on a debt treadmill.
-In addition, grinding away at our job but never accumulating any real wealth.
+Also, grinding away at our job but never accumulating any real wealth.
 Stress is one thing, but financial problems can negatively impact our health, relationships and mental wellbeing.

-A lot of these issues could be prevented with the right education and awareness and the sooner we learn – the better.
+A lot of these issues could be prevented with the right education and awareness.
+The sooner we learn – the better.

 When it comes to education, schools allow kids to access factual information from an impartial source.
 The resources they can provide to kids are also generally more comprehensive and up to date.